 Do Your Research

 A pool is a huge investment.
 You want to make sure it’s installed properly.
 For starters, find neighbors who have inground pools and ask them about their experience.
 They may recommend a reliable contractor – or tell you who to avoid.
 You might also check Internet forums and consumer websites for additional insights and recommendations.
+You can search for a builder near you using our online dealer locator.

 Talk to at least three contractors when getting estimates.
 If a contractor is willing to give you a lengthy list of references, that’s a good sign.
 If you’re given a small list, that doesn’t necessarily disqualify the contractor, but you might want to ask some pertinent questions to make sure the references are legitimate.
 Some things to ask: